 From the menu, the sheer size of the cheesy beef has made it an instant Instagram hit.
 House-made pickles are wedged under a monstrous pile of thinly sliced beef that gets drenched in a creamy blanket of cheese sauce before being held together by two slices of densely fluffed Kaiser bun.

-The Rueben has all the usual toppings of corned beef, Swiss cheese and thousand island dressing but instead of sauerkraut, the guys have swapped the Bavarian cabbage for its Korean cousin kimchi, a somewhat ode to House of Wu and Kojin Noodle House which is also part of their extended family or restaurants.
+The Rueben has all the usual toppings of corned beef, Swiss cheese and thousand island dressing, but instead of sauerkraut, the guys have swapped the Bavarian cabbage for its Korean cousin kimchi, a somewhat ode to House of Wu and Kojin Noodle House, which is also part of their extended family of restaurants.

 “In this town you have to have a Cuban,” Keith continues, “I think we have the best Cuban on the island — and you can quote me on that.”

 “It is an amazing Cuban,” Andrew adds.
 “We do it Tampa-style with all the normal ingredients of a Cuban, but we also add in salami, because way back in the day Tampa was home to both Cuban and Italian workers, and this was what they ate.”